saegl5/check_student_loans_ios/README.md

 ## History

-Aug 16, 2019 &middot; Version 2.6.2: fixed issue in which annual and monthly interest rates in "showmath" view controller displayed incorrectly for unusually small or large rates<br>
+Aug 16, 2019 &middot; Version 2.6.2: fixed issue in which annual and monthly interest rates in "showmath" view controller displayed incorrectly for unusually small or large rates, and fixed a crash when minimizing the monthly payment for ten-year minimum and paying only principal<br>
 Aug 5, 2019 &middot; Version 2.6.1: integrated checking and correcting for errors<br>
 Jul 18, 2019 &middot; Version 2.6: added button to mathematics screen for minimizing monthly payment amount for any percentage of interest payment, revised video introduction<br>
 Feb 9, 2019 &middot; Version 2.5.2: cleaned entire project, source code is 50% leaner, fixed issue where outstanding totals would not disappear if insight is closed, fixed issue where keyboard displayed after clicking on monthly balance boxes, fixed issue where users could paste text into monthly balances<br>